-Trump's cabinet: The people around the president - BBC News
+The people around Donald Trump

 Steven Mnuchin - Treasury Secretary

-Mr Trump himself floated the idea of naming his finance chairman for the post of treasury secretary, before ultimately announcing him as his pick.

-"Steve Mnuchin is a world-class financier, banker and businessman, and has played a key role in developing our plan to build a dynamic, booming economy that will create millions of jobs," Mr Trump said in a statement announcing his decision.

-Not all of Mr Trump's supporters have welcomed the idea of handing the levers of national tax policy to a consummate Wall Street insider.
+Not all of Mr Trump's supporters welcomed the idea of handing the levers of national tax policy to a consummate Wall Street insider.

 During his time running the OneWest bank, his business oversaw thousands of home foreclosures in the aftermath of the subprime mortgage crisis.

-Mr Mnuchin amassed a fortune during his 17 years at Goldman Sachs before founding a movie production company that was behind such box office hits as the X-Men franchise and American Sniper.
+Mr Mnuchin amassed a fortune during his 17 years at Goldman Sachs before founding the movie production company behind such box office hits as the X-Men franchise and American Sniper.

 Five things about Steve Mnuchin

-James Mattis - Secretary of Defence
+James Mattis - Secretary of Defense

-After meeting the retired Marine Corps general met in November, Mr Trump called him "very impressive", adding in a tweet that he was "A true General's General!"

 Gen Mattis served in the Marine Corps for 44 years, fighting in Iraq and Afghanistan.
 A counterinsurgency expert, he played a key role in fighting in Falluja in 2004.

-From 2010 to 2013 he led US Central Command, which covers an area from the Horn of Africa into Central Asia and includes all US military operations in Iraq and Afghanistan.
+From 2010-13 he led US Central Command, which covers an area from the Horn of Africa into Central Asia and includes all US military operations in Iraq and Afghanistan.

 He is known for his blunt comments.
 In 2005 he was criticised after saying - in reference to Afghan men who "slap women around... because they didn't wear a veil" - that "it's a hell of a lot of fun to shoot them".

-But he is also described as a popular leader well-liked by those he commanded, and an avid reader of literature on warfare.
+But he is also described as a popular leader, well-liked by those he commanded, and an avid reader of literature on warfare.
+His nicknames were warrior monk and mad dog.

 As Gen Mattis retired in 2013, the law that bans military officers from serving as defence chief for seven years after leaving active duty was waived.